Afish3/grant-scheme-matcher/README.md

 After submitting the form and recieving eligible grants, the form may be started fresh by using the button in the navigation bar.

-Grants that a user iis found to be eligible for will be saved in the session for maintaining state and allowing a user to return to the site without having to re-fill out a form.
+Grants that a user is found to be eligible for will be saved in the session for maintaining state and allowing a user to return to the site without having to re-fill out a form.

 Potential grant award amounts will be displayed along with links to the appropraite grant application pages.